mgold/Elm-Projects/README.md

 inclusion in the standard libraries.

 ### Align
-A library for aligning `Form`s along their centerpoints.
-I'll do distribute one day...
+A library for aligning `Form`s along their centerpoints or extrema.

+## Distribute
+A library for distributing `Form`s evenly within their bounding box, or on a circle.

 ### Follow
 A single function that fell out of the reset functionality for Grid.
 Creates a